scvsar/respondr-lite/README.md

 - [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell) (version 7.0 or higher)
 - An active Azure subscription with Contributor role or higher

+### Important: AGIC and Application Gateway Timing

+**Key Learning**: The Application Gateway Ingress Controller (AGIC) automatically creates the Application Gateway, but this process takes 5-10 minutes.
+During this time:

+1. AGIC pod will show `CrashLoopBackOff` status - **this is normal**
+2. The Application Gateway is created in the MC resource group (e.g., `MC_respondr_respondr-aks-cluster-v2_westus`)
+3. The post-deploy script now waits for this process and monitors AGIC health
+4. Once the Application Gateway is ready, AGIC pod becomes healthy automatically

+**Do not restart AGIC pods during the initial 10-minute creation window.**

 ### Step 1: Prepare Your Environment

 ```powershell